Lidocaine 4% w/w Cream

 Do not use in large quantities over raw or blistered areas.

-LMX4 contains 15mg benzyl alcohol in ach 1g which may cause mild local irritation and allergic reactions.
+LMX4 contains 15mg benzyl alcohol in each 1g.
+Benzyl alcohol may cause allergic reactions or mild local irritation.

 LMX4 has not been applied to wounds, mucous membranes or in areas of atopic dermatitis as there are no clinical data in relation to these.